Lampedusa: 20th century

 During the Second World War, the island was Axis territory, held by a small Italian garrison.
 Despite its proximity to Allied-held Malta and North Africa, the island did not see any military engagements until June 1943 when, as a precursor to the Allied invasion of Sicily, the island was secured without resistance in Operation Corkscrew by the Royal Navy destroyer HMS Lookout and ninety-five men of the 2nd Battalion the Coldstream Guards.
-White flags had been sighted in the port, and when Lieutenant Corbett of Lookout approached the port in a motor launch, he was told that the island's garrison wished to surrender.
+After a week of air raids and a naval bombardment by cruisers Aurora, Orion, Penelope and Newfoundland and six destroyers, white flags were sighted in the port, and when Lieutenant Corbett of Lookout approached the port in a motor launch, he was told that the island's garrison wished to surrender.
 Mussolini had given the garrison his permission to surrender because it lacked any water.
 The Governor's formal surrender was accepted in the island's underground command-post by a combined Army/Navy delegation sometime before 9:00 pm on 12 June 1943.
 During this process, the governor handed his sword to the Coldstream company commander, Major Bill Harris.

 A second unofficial claim has also been made regarding the capitulation of the island, when earlier that same day elements of the garrison had also attempted to surrender in unusual circumstances when Sergeant Sydney Cohen, the pilot of a Royal Air Force Fairey Swordfish aircraft landed having run low on fuel and suffering problems with his compass.
 Cohen's exploits were commemorated in a Yiddish play The King of Lampedusa that ran for six months.